juanesquintero/twilio-verify-test/README.md

 `npm install`

-To run the application, you'll need to gather your Twilio account credentials and configure them in a file named .env.
-To create this file from an example template, do the following in your Terminal.
+Create a .env file from an example template, do the following in your Terminal

 `cp .env.sample .env`

-Before you start the install, you’ll need to collect the following variables from the Twilio Account Portal.
+To run the application, you'll need set up your Twilio account credentials and configure the Verify Service, so you’ll need to collect the following variables from the Twilio Account Portal.

 `TWILIO_ACCOUNT_SID`
 `TWILIO_AUTH_TOKEN`

-### Configure the Verify Service
+`TWILIO_VERIFY_SERVICE_SID`

-To configure Twilio Verify service go to base repo and review docs
+<small>for more information go to base repo and review docs</small>

-Add the `TWILIO_VERIFY_SERVICE_SID` to your environment variables
+Also you will need to set up the following MongoDB env variables `MONGO_DBNAME`
+`MONGO_USER`
+`MONGO_PSSWD`
+`MONGO_PORT`

 Start the application in development mode

 `npm run dev`

+This command will star first the 2 Mongodb containers based on the docker-compose.yml file, then it will run the Express.js app.

+One container is for the database server and the other one for a UI db management tool.

+If you install the mongodb server outside Docker please use...

+`npm start`

+this will just run the Express server, ensure your mongo service is up and running

 Your application should now be running at **http://localhost:5000/**.

-### Register a Local User

-Access **http://localhost:5000/register** on your browser, you can now register a first user.

-In the default setting no device is register as a factor, a user can sign up and access the profile page.

-### Login with a user

 # License